userdocs/LFTP4WIN/README.md

 ![packages](https://github.com/userdocs/LFTP4WIN-CORE/raw/master/help/docs/readme-images/install-complete.jpg)

 Note: If the install was not complete because your firewall blocks parts of the setup (curl) you can simply run the installer over to download the required files.
-Make sure to tell Cygwin to keep the existing versions instead of updating `openssh` and `openssl`.

 ## Post Installation

 `cmd` files what they do: